abozanona/me.abozanona/source/_posts/birthday-progress.md

 However, I've discovered later the beauty of staying active in different ways.
 Now, I find myself frequently pedaling 🚴 along the scenic Alster Lake or on the facinating Harburg bridge on my bike, savoring the tranquility it offers.
 I also try to bike to work if I wake up early in the morning and we have a nice weather outside.

+I like to listen to music when I go cycling 🎵.
+My playlist changes every couple of months.
+I remember I used to listem to songs like Titanium, Immprtals, The promissed Neverland OP, AOT OST, I really like you cover, Hall of fame, & my League of Legends playlist 🔥.

+<iframe height="250" src="https://www.youtube.com/embed/KbNL9ZyB49c" style="width:100%;"></iframe>

 Additionally, I've embraced boxing lessons 🥊, which not only keep me physically fit but also provide a great mental release.
 Sometimes, I even push myself to the limits by doing some boxing after work, followed by a late-night bike ride, and I must say, there's an exhilarating freedom in those moments that I absolutely cherish!

 ## Food